-SM: Having the courage to show more, different TYPES of documentaries.
+Su-Mae: Having the courage to show more, different types of documentaries.
 In doing so, people’s tastes become more sophisticated and they start to demand more interesting films to be made.
-Like Tan Pin Pin’s “To Singapore With Love” – lift the ban, allow Singaporeans to CHOOSE whether they want to watch the film or not.
+Like Tan Pin Pin’s “To Singapore With Love” – lift the ban, allow Singaporeans to choose whether they want to watch the film or not.
 I think Singaporeans are mature enough to watch a film like Pin Pin’s and make their own minds up.
 There can’t be any true creativity if alternative views are stifled.

 Documentary is no different from other forms of visual story-telling – it uses the same conventions as that seen in narrative fiction like feature films or even commercials.
 It can’t be dictated by a singular style or a singular point-of-view.
 How boring would that be?

 Would love to hear from a particular industry professional, or have something to share?
 Drop us a mail here.